OAuth Security Guide for Agencies: Why It's Better Than Passwords

 Security risks: - Client passwords are visible to your team members - Passwords are often stored in insecure places (Gmail, sticky notes, shared docs) - Someone with the password can do anything in that account (change settings, delete campaigns, steal data) - If one client uses the same password everywhere, their entire digital presence is at risk - Password sharing violates the terms of service of Meta, Google, and TikTok

-Liability risks: - If data is stolen, you might be held responsible - If the client's account is compromised, they can sue your agency - Regulators are increasingly cracking down on password sharing
+Liability risks: - If data is stolen, you might be held responsible - If the client's account is compromised, they can sue your agency - Regulators are increasingly cracking down on password sharing via GDPR and CCPA

-Practical risks: - Client changes password (without telling you), and your access breaks - Multiple people at your agency have the password, creating security surface area - Client feels unsafe and distrusts your agency
+Practical risks: - Client changes password (without telling you), and your access breaks - Multiple people at your agency have the password, creating wide security surface area - Client feels unsafe and distrusts your agency

 It's a mess.
 And OAuth 2.0 solves all of it.
+Avoiding this pitfall is one of the 5 Biggest Onboarding Mistakes Agencies Make.

 How OAuth 2.0 Works